aljubaer7/10000-Cinema-Analysis/README.md

 # 10k-Cinema
-This is the outcome of the analysis of 10000 most popular movies from The Movie Data Base (TMDB)
+This is the outcome of the analysis of the 10000 most popular movies from The Movie Data Base (TMDB)